stolostron/rhacm-docs/_pages/cheat_custom.md

 ## skhd

-To configure hotkeys that allows you to manipulate windows managed by yabai in a similar fashion to i3 or dwm, you need to install and set up skhd by completing the following steps:
+To configure hotkeys that allow you to manipulate windows managed by yabai in a similar fashion to i3 or dwm, you need to install and set up skhd by completing the following steps:

 1. Run the following command to install skhd: